thi-ng/umbrella/packages/resolve-map/README.md

 2) If no de-structure form is found in the function's arguments, the function is only called with `resolve` as argument.

-**Important:** Since ES6 var names can't contain special characters, destructured keys can ALWAYS only be looked up as siblings of the currently processed key.
+**Important:** ES6 destructuring can *only* be used for ES6 compile targets and *will fail when transpiling to ES5*.
+If you're not sure, use the 2nd (legacy) form.
+Also, since ES6 var names can't contain special characters, destructured keys can ALWAYS only be looked up as siblings of the currently processed key.

 The `resolve` function provided as arg to the user function accepts a path (**without `@` prefix**) to look up any other values in the root